 The Department of Foreign Affairs strongly recommends that comprehensive travel insurance, including medical insurance, is obtained before travelling to Sierra Leone.
 Travellers should note that the Irish Government does not provide funds for emergency medical repatriation or for repatriation of remains.

 There is no travel restriction in place advising against travel to Sierra Leone.
-The most significant dangers to travellers relate to medical risks, traffic accidents and petty crime.
+The most significant dangers to travellers relate to medical risks and traffic accidents.
 The availability and quality of health care in Sierra Leone is poor and Irish citizens are strongly advised to take out comprehensive travel insurance, including medical insurance which will cover all overseas medical costs including medical evacuations, before travelling.
-Travellers should note that the Irish government does not provide funds for emergency medical repatriation or repatriation of remains.

-Irish citizens planning to travel to Sierra Leone are encouraged to register with the Department of Foreign Affairs and Trade’s Travel Registration service.
-It is advisable to carry a copy of your passport at all times and to keep your passport in a secure location.
+Irish citizens planning to travel to Sierra Leone are encouraged to register with the Department of Foreign Affairs and Trade’s Travel Registration service Department of Foreign Affairs - Citizen Registration.
+As in other countries, it is advisable to carry a copy of your passport at all times and to keep your passport in a secure location.

 Safety and Security

 Security and stability in Sierra Leone have improved significantly since civil war in the country ended in 2002.
 As in other countries while travelling, it is advisable to avoid large gatherings, political rallies and demonstrations.
 The threat of terrorism is low, although Somali terrorist organisation Al-Shabaab has issued a threat against Sierra Leone due to its ongoing participation in a UN/African Union peace keeping mission in Somalia.
 There is also a global risk of indiscriminate terrorist attacks which can target areas frequented by foreign tourists.